nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 1. Introduction & Key Arguments (5 min)
 2. AI's Data Dependence & Background Work (10 min)
-3. Problems with Current LLM Social Sim (12 min)
+3. Problems with Current LLM Social Sim (10 min)
 4. A Framework for Better Simulation (10 min)
-5. Discussion & Questions (8 min)
+5. (An attempt at) Summarizing (5 min)
+6. Discussion!
+(15-20 mins?)

 ---

-## Three Key Goals
+## Three Key Goals of this talk (1/3)

-**#1 - Share A Prediction:**
+**Goal #1 - Share A Prediction:**
-The overall impact of AI/LLM Social Simulation will fall somewhere between the extremes:
+The overall impact of AI/LLM Social Simulation will fall somewhere between several extremes.

+---

 - Not a golden age of social scientific discovery
+  - and NOT the complete automation of social science practice, though certainly some economic disruption to research labor
 - Not complete destruction of epistemic communities
+  - though certainly some shocks to both volunteer and semi-professional knowledge curation
-- Something more subdued in the middle
+- Something more subdued; in the middle!

-(And I home hopeful we can impact this.)
+(And I am hopeful we can impact this.)

 ---

-## Three Key Takeaways
+## Three Key Goals of this talk (2/3)

-**#2 - Make A Policy Argument (try to convince you of something):**
+**Goal #2 - Make A Policy Argument:**
 Social science should advocate for LLM training data transparency on **purely epistemic grounds**

+LLMs, if made more transparent re: the sources of human input, are well suited to support social science and especially simulation.

+---

 Improve transparency at three pipeline points:
 - Dataset selection
 - Mechanistic interpretability
 - AI auditing

+Dataset selection especially important for social science.
+Which people contributed???

 ---

 There's lots of other reasons to wade into AI transparency and governance discussions.

-One of them is -- it's crucial to using these tools for serious social science!
+Another important one to me: I think that data transparency combined with data agency is crucial to avoid power concentration by organizations that build and/or capture powerful AI (systems with most access to information + compute).

+---

-**Three concrete paths to achieve this:**
+**Three concrete paths to achieve LLM training data transparency:**
-- Convince all our friends at tech companies!
+- Convince all our friends at tech companies that this matters!
-- Convince regulators
+- Convince regulators (see e.g. California, Utah)
 - Convince bodies interested in transparency (public bodies) to build and deploy models
-  - See e.g. Apertus, recentSwiss model
+  - See e.g. Apertus, recent Swiss model

 ---

 I'm hopeful this talk (and future iterations) can get more people excited about arguing for transparency around data.

-Note: scientific/scholarly communities are themselves likely to be high-leverage groups for bargaining with tech companies (our papers provide "high quality tokens", universities train future tech employees, lots of back-and-forth between academia and industry even now).
+Note: scientific/scholarly communities are themselves likely to be high-leverage groups for bargaining with tech companies (our papers provide "high quality tokens", universities train future tech employees, lots of back-and-forth between academia and industry).

+---

+## Three Key Goals of this talk (3/3)

+Talk about some early work from my group on how we might bring "old school" philosophy of science to bear on modern LLM social simulation (which spans HCI, ML, org and biz, econ, and more)

 ---